-Renewable energy credits (RECs), are how renewable power is purchased and managed.
+Renewable energy credits (RECs), are one way in which renewable power is purchased and managed.
 One REC equals one megawatt-hour of power.
 When renewable energy is produced there are actually two components to the generation; the kilowatts of electricity produced and the environmental attributes of the electricity – the “claim” of green energy.
 RECs represent the attribute of energy produced from a renewable energy facility and are used like a “green” currency in the marketplace.
 Since all electricity generated flows into the electric grid, it is impossible to distinguish which electrons are “green” and which are not.
 RECs allow utilities and end-users to buy and track electricity from renewable sources from the grid as opposed to owning and taking from on-site generation.
 As a consumer you can purchase RECs derived from wind, solar, geothermal, biomass, and some low-impact hydro facilities.

 You can purchase RECs in both regulated and deregulated states.